jacksgt/restic-k8s/README.md

 ### How do I restore data?

 There are no automatic restore procedures.
-Copy the environment variables from the `kub-vol-bak-credentials` secret and export them in your local shell session.
+Copy the environment variables from the `restic-k8s-credentials` secret and export them in your local shell session.
 Then, `restic` CLI can be used to restore the data locally: <https://restic.readthedocs.io/en/latest/050_restore.html>

 ### What does `Exception: Unable to determine backup strategy for PVC namespace/name` mean?